 Single account – All single accounts owned by the same person at an insured bank are combined and the FDIC insures the total up to $250,000.

 Certain retirement account - All certain retirement accounts owned by the same person at an insured bank are combined and the FDIC insures the total up to $250,000.

 Joint account – if two people share a joint account, the FDIC will insure each co-owner’s share up to $250,000.

 Revocable trust account – The FDIC determines the amount of the trust’s deposits belonging to each owner, and then determines the number of beneficiaries for each owner.
 When a revocable trust owner has five or fewer beneficiaries, the owner is insured up to $250,000 for each unique beneficiary.

 So for instance, a married couple could each have a single account with $250,000 of coverage, and a certain retirement account with $250,000 of coverage and then together could have a joint account with $500,000 of coverage for total covered deposits of $1.5 million at one insured bank.
 If the couple has children and opens revocable trust accounts, this coverage can be increased even more.

 You can take advantage of FDIC coverage when you deposit your money with Nationwide Bank.
-And, with a 4-Star Safe & Sound® rating and 8 straight Top Tier Awards from Bankrate.com, your deposits will not only remain secure, but will earn more too.
-Learn more about Nationwide Bank’s safety and stability.
-Or, to learn more about the FDIC, check out our informative infographic.
+And, with a 4-Star Safe & Sound® rating and eight straight Top Tier Awards from Bankrate.com, your deposits will not only remain secure, but will earn more too.